code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 After reading the guidelines below, feel free to submit your activity, lesson plan, tutorial, or video here:

-**After reading the guidelines, you can submit your tutorial through our [Hour of Code™ Activity Submission page](http://bit.ly/29zt9ki).**
+**After reading the guidelines, you can submit your activity through our [Hour of Code™ Activity Submission page](http://bit.ly/29zt9ki).**

 **NEW for 2016:**

-1. **Submit more than one activity**: If you’ve built tutorials for different levels, different ages, or other categories, we will now list your activities separately so each teacher can find the right thing for their classroom.
+1. **Submit more than one activity**: If you’ve built activities for different levels, different ages, or other categories, we will now list your activities separately so each teacher can find the right thing for their classroom.
 So if you previously built a landing page and gave us a single URL to promote, don’t do that anymore.
 Submit each tutorial or activity individually.

 2. **Intermediate and Advanced Lessons**: In addition to lessons for teachers and students who are learning computer science for the first time, we will list learning experiences this year for computer science-savvy classrooms that want to go a little bit further!
 Help us by submitting lessons for more advanced classes.
 Advanced learners could be any age from 9 to 99.